apptension/saas-boilerplate/README.md

 # AWS Boilerplate

-Opinionated full stack web app's boilerplate, ready to be deployed to AWS platform.
-Configured using CDK and Serverless framework.

-> Note: This is a work in progress

 ## General overview

 The primary objective of this boilerplate is to give you a production ready code that reduces the amount of time you